 As a result of the FILP reform, FILP Agency Bonds, which are not guaranteed by the government and are publicly offered, have been introduced as a new financial method for FILP Agencies to raise funds independently.
 It is thought that FILP Agencies promote information disclosure and improve their business operational efficiency by FILP Agency Bonds issuing.
-Some kinds of "Incorporated Administrative Agencies, etc." such as finance corporations, etc. need Diet authorization to issue bonds.
+Some kinds of "Incorporated Administrative Agencies, etc." such as the Japan Finance Corporation (JFC), etc., need Diet authorization to issue bonds.
 Furthermore, an approval from the Competent Minister is required in general for a FILP Agency to issue bonds or make long-term borrowings.
 The Competent Minister can give their approval only after consulting with the Minister of Finance.

-to corporate bodies established pursuant to stipulations in Article 2, paragraph (1) of the "Act on General Rules for Incorporated Administrative Agencies": "A corporation, incorporated pursuant to the provisions of this Act and the relevant Individual Act as an agency managed under the medium-term objectives, a national research and development agency or an agency engaged in administrative execution, for the purpose of effectively and efficiently conducting, from among the processes and services that need to be implemented securely from a public perspective, such as the stability of the lives of the people, society and the economy, and that do not need to be implemented directly by the State itself, those affairs that may not necessarily be implemented properly if entrusted to private entities or that need to be conducted monopolistically by a single entity."
+Incorporated Administrative Agencies generally refer to corporate bodies established pursuant to stipulations in Article 2, paragraph (1) of the "Act on General Rules for Incorporated Administrative Agencies": "A corporation, incorporated pursuant to the provisions of this Act and the relevant Individual Act as an agency managed under the medium-term objectives, a national research and development agency or an agency engaged in administrative execution, for the purpose of effectively and efficiently conducting, from among the processes and services that need to be implemented securely from a public perspective, such as the stability of the lives of the people, society and the economy, and that do not need to be implemented directly by the State itself, those affairs that may not necessarily be implemented properly if entrusted to private entities or that need to be conducted monopolistically by a single entity."
 Here, the "Individual Acts" refer to laws that provide for matters concerning the name, purpose, and scope of operations, etc. of the respective incorporated administrative agencies.

-2 The term generally refers to "the corporations established directly by law, or the corporations required by a special law to be established by a special procedure (excluding Incorporated Administrative Agencies)" as stipulated in Article 4, paragraph (1), item (ix) of "Act for Establishment of the Ministry of Internal Affairs and Communications."
-In this case, "established through special measures" refers to "establishment conducted by government appointed com-
+2 Public corporations generally refer to "the corporations established directly by law, or the corporations required by a special law to be established by a special procedure (excluding Incorporated Administrative Agencies)" as stipulated in Article 4, paragraph (1), item (viii) of "Act for Establishment of the Ministry of Internal Affairs and Communications."
+In this case, "established through special measures" refers to establishment conducted by government appointed commissioners.

-→3The term generally refers to "corporate bodies established independently by an interested party from the private sector, the establishment of which requires approval by the Competent Minister, based on the special acts due to the public nature of their activities" (Source: "Legal Terms Dictionary," Legislative Terminology Research Forum Edition).
+Authorized organizations generally refer to "corporate bodies established independently by an interested party from the private sector, the establishment of which requires approval by the Competent Minister, based on the special acts due to the public nature of their activities" (Source: "Legal Terms Dictionary," Legislative Terminology Research Forum Edition).